LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 ### Connect Bots to LiveEngage

-Once LiveEngage is configured, your bot(s) need to be connected to enable them to respond to conversations in LiveEngage.
+Once Conversational Cloud is configured, your bot(s) need to be connected to enable them to respond to conversations in LiveEngage.

 For Conversation Builder bots, see [the next section](#configuring-conversation-builder-bots).